DSuveges/BabyGrowth/README.md

 An R function to plot weight gain of baby boys in context of the WHO percentiles

+___version: 1.2 Last modified: 2014.05.07 Daniel Suveges___
+* Now support both boy and girl weight gain chart
+* Girl chart is pink, boy's is blue.
+Later I'll make it optional
+* Even more customizable plot details
+* Legend added, with the last day of measurement

 ___version: 1.0 Last modified: 2014.05.05 Daniel Suveges___
 * Supports custom date format
 * Axis labels can be changed